-(a) Subject to the intent of a donor expressed in a the terms of the gift instrument and to subsection (d), an institution may expend or accumulate so much of an endowment fund as the institution determines to be prudent for the uses, benefits, purposes, and duration for which the endowment fund is established, consistent with the goal of conserving the purchasing power of the endowment fund.
-In making its determinations on expenditures and accumulations, the institution shall act in good faith, with the care that an ordinarily prudent person in a like position would exercise under similar circumstances, and shall consider, if relevant, the following factors:

-(1) the duration and preservation of the endowment fund;

-(2) the purposes of the institution and the endowment fund;

-(3) general economic conditions;

-(4) the possible effect of inflation or deflation;

-(5) the expected total return from income and the appreciation of
+1 (a) Subject to the terms of the gift instrument, an institution may expend or 2 accumulate so much of an endowment fund as the institution determines to be prudent for the 3 uses, benefits, purposes, and duration for which the endowment fund is established.
+In making its 4 determinations on expenditures and accumulations, the institution shall act in good faith, with the 5 care that an ordinarily prudent person in a like position would exercise under similar 6 circumstances, and shall consider, if relevant, the following factors: 7 (1) the duration and preservation of the endowment fund; 8 (2) the purposes of the institution and the endowment fund; 9 (3) general economic conditions; 10 (4) the possible effect of inflation or deflation; 11 (5) the expected total return from income and the appreciation of 12 investments; 13 (6) other resources of the institution; and 14 (7) the investment policy of the institution.
+15 (b) The expenditure in any one year of an amount greater than seven percent of 16 the fair market value of the endowment fund, calculated on the basis of market values 17 determined at least quarterly and averaged over a period of three or more years, shall create a 18 rebuttable presumption of imprudence.
+This subsection does not limit the authority to expend 19 funds as permitted under law other than this [act] or the terms of the gift instrument.
+This 20 subsection does not create a presumption of prudence for expenditure of an amount less than 21 seven percent of the fair market value of the endowment fund.
+The presumption of imprudence 22 leaves to the institution the determination of the amount that will be prudent to expend from an 23 endowment fund.